solaimanhridoy/LearnPostgreSQl/README.md

 		data_of_birth DATE NOT NULL
 	);

-The constraint `NOT NULL`specify that the column must have a data, it can not be left as blank.
+The constraint `NOT NULL`specifies that the column must have a data, it can not be left as blank.

 <img src="./img/32.png" alt="PostgreSQL Icon" style="zoom:110%;" />